You’ve been told that people with Down Syndrome can’t get life insurance. However, that is not true.

 What Is The Problem If My Child With Down Syndrome Owns Life Insurance?

-If you purchase life insurance when your loved one is a child, no guardianship, power of attorney, or trust is needed.
-As long as you have an insurable interest ( as such with a parent-child relationship), you can sign as owner easily.
+Purchasing life insurance on a child is very easy to do.
+Carriers don’t require a guardianship form, power of attorney, or trust.
+As long as you have an insurable interest (as such with a parent-child relationship), you can sign as the owner easily.
 It is very easy to do!

 However, a big problem arises when your loved ones are adults.
 When they are adults, usually 18 or 21 (but check your state), they automatically become the owner of the life insurance.

-You will want to make sure you have the guardianship, Power of Attorney, or trust in place before this happens.
-Otherwise, your loved one runs the risk of losing valuable resources, programs, and aid as we described earlier.
+You will want to make sure you have a proper guardianship, Power of Attorney, or trust in place before this happens.
+Otherwise, your loved one runs the risk of losing valuable resources, programs, government benefits, and aid as we described earlier.
 The reason is that they automatically become the owner of the life insurance policy.
 Unless, of course, you show you have legal ownership of the policy.

 Again, I am not an estate planning lawyer, so I recommend contacting one in your state for more specific information.